pivotal-cf/docs-pks/proxies-cluster.hbs.md

     tkgi update-cluster CLUSTER-NAME --config-file CONFIG-FILE-NAME
     ```

     Where:

     * `CLUSTER-NAME` is the name of the existing Kubernetes cluster.
     * `CONFIG-FILE-NAME` is the path and filename of the configuration file you want to apply to the cluster.

 <p class="note warning"><strong>WARNING</strong>: Update the configuration file only on a TKGI cluster that has been upgraded to the current TKGI version.
-For more information, see <a href="understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About Tanzu Kubernetes Grid Integrated Edition Upgrades</em>.
+For more information, see <a href="understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About {{  vars.product }} Upgrades</em>.
 </p>

 ##<a id='settings'></a>Proxy Configuration Settings